openmanuscript/minuscript/doc/scenes/spec.md

 - **tags** An array of strings used to define collections of chapters.
 - **title** The title of the chapter.
 - **tod** Time of day.
 Any string is valid.
+- Other valid `JSON` data may be present, but is not part of this
+  specification.

 ```
     CHAPTER specification